BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I tried to do a small exercise on dictionaries but failed because I couldn't even understand the logic to use behind it.
 After looking at the solution, I slowly figured out what had to be done.

 **Thoughts:**: It is completely ok to check the solution if I fully understand what is the idea behind it.

+### Day 43: April 18, 2020

+**Today's Progress**: Today I started to study regex on DataQuest, I already knew the basics, so it wasn't difficut to understand basic stuff.

+**Thoughts:**: Yesterday my project was recognized as one of the best this week, I'm very proud and happy!